 If the applicant’s partner is receiving one of the above benefits or allowances on behalf of their child, the applicant will be able to qualify by meeting the financial requirement through “adequate maintenance.”
 The evidence required to demonstrate that the applicant’s partner is in receipt of a specified benefit or allowance is specified in Appendix FM-SE.

-What Is The Formula For Calculating Adequate Maintenance?
+What is the Formula for Calculating Adequate Maintenance?

 The Home Office UKVI will use the following formula to determine whether you meet the adequate maintenance requirement for your fiancé visa entry clearance application: